DataDog/integrations-extras/octoprint/README.md

 ### Configuration

-1. Edit the `octoprint.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your octoprint performance data.
-See the [sample octoprint.d/conf.yaml][3] for all available configuration options.
+1. Edit the `octoprint.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting OctoPrint performance data.
+See the [sample octoprint.d/conf.yaml][5] for all available configuration options.

 2. [Restart the Agent][4].